-Seasonal affective disorder (SAD) can strike anyone at any time, even those who have never experienced it before.
+Blue Monday, the third Monday in January, is thought to be the most depressing day of the year.
+Seasonal affective disorder (SAD), however, can strike anyone at any time, even those who have never experienced it before.
 According to the Mayo Clinic, SAD is a type of depression tied to seasonal changes.
 It generally begins in the fall and ends in the spring.
-Now that the days are getting colder and shorter, if you find you’re feeling down, moody, or just out of sorts, try some of these simple home improvements and lifestyle changes to help you break out of that seasonal funk.
+Even though the days are gradually getting longer, you may find that you’re feeling down, moody, or just out of sorts.
+Take the opportunity this Blue Monday to try some of these simple solutions and lifestyle changes to help you break out of that seasonal funk.

 Integrate Light Therapy